wp-plugins/flyzoo/readme.txt

 ####Chat Features####

-* **Hosted chat**: Flyzoo is a cloud based chat, built to ensure a fast message delivery without overloading your server
+* **Hosted chat**: cloud based chat, built to ensure a fast message delivery without overloading your server

 * **Single Sign On**: users can automatically join the chat using their existing WordPress accounts

-* **Group Chat**: full featured chat rooms with avatars, emoticons, moderation, image and video, file sharing and more...
+* **Group Chat**: full featured chat rooms with avatars, emoticons, moderation, image and video preview, file sharing and more...

-* **Embeddable Chat**: embed a group chat into your layout to improve user engagement (PRO Plan)
+* **Embeddable Chat**: embed group chats into your layout pages to improve the user experience (PRO Plan)

-* **Private Chat**: users can interact in private chat conversations
+* **Private Chat**: users can interact in multiple private chat conversations

-* **Role-based access:** restrict group chats activity only to specific roles (i.e. paid, pro, top users...)
+* **Role-based access:** allow group chat access only to specific roles (i.e. paid, pro, top users...)

 * **File sharing** for guests and/or site members